-*We have had loads of recycling rejected by our recycling partners because they contain black bin bags and it is not possible to see what is in them.
-If loads are rejected they are sent to landfill, rather than being recycled.
-Please help us by putting recycling items into your blue bin loose or use clear/see-through bags (available at most supermarkets next to the black bin bags).
+*We have had loads of recycling rejected by our recycling partners because they contain filled plastic bin bags and it is not possible to see what is in them.
+If loads are rejected they are sent to landfill or to be incinerated, rather than being recycled.
+Please help us by putting recycling items into your blue bin loose.

 Need an extra blue bin?

 If your blue bin is regularly overflowing, you can order a second blue bin for free.

-Alternatively, if you have too much recycling from time to time (such as at Christmas) and don't want an extra blue bin permanently, we will always take additional recycling if bagged in clear/see-through bags (available at most supermarkets) and if placed next to your bin at the kerbside on your collection day.
+Alternatively, if you have too much recycling from time to time (such as at Christmas) and don't want an extra blue bin permanently, we take additional recycling if bagged in clear/see-through bags and placed next to your bin at the kerbside on your collection day.